When you become immersed in the personal finance world, you’ll come across many terms and interesting discussions about money like rich vs. wealthy.

-There is a finite amount of time that the money will be available.
+There is a finite amount of time that the money will be available for individual households.
 Therefore, although in a relatively good financial position; rich people have not achieved true financial independence.

-And typically, many rich people will be in debt or are spending just as fast as their money comes in.
+And typically, many rich people will be in debt or are spending just as fast as their paycheck comes in.

 For example, a rich person could be a lottery winner.
 Suddenly, they have achieved a new level of FU Money and can afford an insanely new lifestyle.
 Their quality of life improves as this person starts spending more money on both material objects, and their lifestyle.